oauth-wg/oauth-identity-chaining/draft-ietf-oauth-identity-chaining.md

 * (F) The client in trust domain A uses the access token received from the authorization server in trust domain B to access the protected resource in trust domain B.

 ## Authorization Server Discovery
 This specification does not define authorization server discovery.
-A client MAY use the `authorization_servers` property as defined in {{I-D.ietf-oauth-resource-metadata}}, maintain a static mapping or use other means to identify the authorization server.
+A client MAY use the `authorization_servers` property as defined in OAuth 2.0 Protected Resource Metadata {{RFC9728}}, maintain a static mapping or use other means to identify the authorization server.

 ## Token Exchange